 - This is a strong pose which is repeated many times per class in some styles of yoga like Ashtanga and Vinyasa Flow.
-It is important to get your technique right to avoid injuries to the shoulder.
-Don't allow the chest and shoulders to dip lower than the elbows.
-Read part five of Jennilee Toner's series on injury prevention for more about safe alignment in Chaturanga - Joint Integration
+It is important to get your technique right to avoid shoulder injuries.
+Read Jennilee Toner's article on injury prevention for more about safe alignment in Chaturanga: Joint Integration - preventing yoga injuries.

-- As an alternative to Chaturanga you can either use Ashtanga Namaskara / Knees Chest Chin (see Beginners tips)
+- As an alternative to Chaturanga you can either use Ashtanga Namaskara / Knees Chest Chin or Chaturanga with your knees down (see Beginners tips)

-- For an extra challenge in Chaturanga practice with only one foot on the floor, the other leg raised parallel to the floor.
+- For an extra challenge in Chaturanga, try lowering down from Plank with only one foot on the floor, the other leg raised parallel to the floor.